otsaloma/dataiter/doc/index.rst

    arrays and thus capable of fast vectorized operations.
 You can consider this to be a light-weight alternative to Pandas with a simple and consistent API.
-Performance-wise dataiter relies on NumPy and is likely to be at best comparable to Pandas.
+Performance-wise dataiter relies on NumPy and Numba and is likely to be at best comparable to Pandas.

 :class:`dataiter.ListOfDicts`
    A class useful for manipulating data from JSON APIs.
 It provides